KatherineMichel/portfolio/regular-blog-posts/2023-recap.md

 I was invited to give a DjangoCon US Recap presentation at our PS Connect Christmas Party December 6.
 It was a great opportunity to do some public speaking and get to know my department colleagues better.

-I am looking forward to seeing the new connections yet to come.

 ![](2023-recap/christmas-party-presentation-1.jpg) <br/>
 Christmas Party presentation

 ![](2023-recap/christmas-party-presentation-2.jpg) <br/>
 Christmas Party presentation

+I am looking forward to seeing the new connections yet to come.

 ## Diversity and Inclusion

 During the second quarter, I completed a JPMorgan Chase [Women on the Move](https://www.jpmorganchase.com/impact/people/women-on-the-move) (WoTM) Career Development Program.
-This outstanding program featured high impact modules on subjects such as fixed versus growth mindset, skill inventory, and negotiation.
+This outstanding program featured high impact modules on subjects such as fixed versus growth mindset, skill inventory, and an outstanding negotiation workshop led by Kathryn Valentine of [Worthmore Strategies](https://worthmorestrategies.com/).

 Throughout the year, I had the opportunity to attend a number of powerful, internal WoTM and Take It Forward (TIF) events.

 In June, I took part in the JPMorgan Chase Innovation Week Global Hackathon with a project in the DE&I category.
 My teammates' backgrounds ranged from product to user experience and design.
 We participated in the finals.
 Although we did not win, it was a great experience, and I made some new friends.

 ![](2023-recap/hackathon-team.jpg)
-My Hackathon Team
+My wonderful hackathon Team... so passionate!

 ![](2023-recap/tif-cup.jpg)
-TIF Cup
+Beautiful Take It Forward (TIF) Cup

 ## DEFNA